How to Find Bankruptcy Information: Resources for Investigators

-Individuals and businesses often become overextended regarding their finances.
-They purchase items and services that go beyond their ability to pay.
+Individuals and businesses often become overextended financially.
+They purchase items and services that exceed their ability to pay.
 Some use various types of loans and credit, exacerbating their financial situation.
-Once the point is reached where expenses exceed their ability to pay, the only option is to file bankruptcy.
+Once expenses exceed their ability to pay, the only option is to file bankruptcy.

-It is defined as the legally declared inability or impairment of the ability of an individual or organization to pay creditors.
-Creditors can request a declared state of bankruptcy to recoup a portion of what they are owed; however, in the overwhelming majority of cases, the bankrupt individual or organization initiates the process.
+Bankruptcy is the legally declared inability or impairment of an individual’s or organization’s ability to pay creditors.
+Creditors can request a declared state of bankruptcy to recoup a portion of their owed amounts; however, in most cases, the bankrupt individual or organization initiates the process.

 Chapter 7 Bankruptcy

 Under Chapter 7, an individual’s assets are turned over to a trustee.
 The assets are then sold off to repay creditors.
 Once you’ve filed, the creditors cannot attempt to collect funds directly from you.
 You are no longer responsible for the debts once everything is sold and the creditors have been paid.
-Some debts cannot be discharged, such as alimony or child support, certain types of judgments and criminal fines, taxes, student loans, items of substantial value recently purchased, and properly executed contracts for land and automobiles.
+Some debts, such as alimony or child support, certain types of judgments and criminal fines, taxes, student loans, items of substantial value recently purchased, and adequately executed contracts for land and automobiles, cannot be discharged.

 Chapter 13 Bankruptcy